JackDanna/FogentRoleplayTemplate/src/Settings/Fogent Roleplay Setting Template/FogentRoleplay.md

 Examples of Magic Governing Core Skills:

 * Magic that relies on the body to produce Magic Resource could use Endurance.
 (Bodily Magic)
-* Magic that is equivelent to science or engineering, that relies only on the raw knowledge of the user could use General Knowledge.
+* Magic that is equivalent to science or engineering, that relies only on the raw knowledge of the user could use General Knowledge.
 (Wizard Magic)
 * Magic that relies on bending the world around them through sheer will, such as through the mind, emotion, or spirit could use Will.
 (Sorcery Magic)
 * Magic that relies upon a belief in a divine higher power could use Will.
 (Cleric Magic)
 * Magic that relies upon a relationship with a divine being or a pact with a nefarious entity could use Communication, as it is only through the connection to the entity that the magic is held together.
 (Warlock Magic)